 Notes

-- Depending on your yoghurt or flour, you may need to adjust the wet to dry ingredient ratio.
+- Depending on your yoghurt or flour, you may need to adjust the wet-to-dry ingredient ratio.
 If the dough sticks to your hands when kneading, add some of the extra flour.
-You want a smooth dough ball that does not stick to your hands or the work surface too much, but it should not be dry and crumbly.
+You want a smooth dough ball that does not stick to your hands or the work surface too much (slightly sticky is fine), but it should not be dry and crumbly.

 - If you don’t mind the extra washing up, you can use a stand mixer with a dough hook or a food processor with a dough blade to mix the dough.